SHIXOOM/PAIR/README.md

 # How to Run:

-1-Create an environment variable to store your Gemini API's key, you can get a key from [Google AI Studio](https://aistudio.google.com/apikey)
+1. Create an environment variable to store your Gemini API's key, you can get a key from [Google AI Studio](https://aistudio.google.com/apikey)
 ```env
 GEMINI_API_KEY=your_key
 ```